An Introduction to Neoclassical Theory

 The assumptions on which neoclassical theory is formulated is sometimes not true.
 Thinking that there is always the possibility to find a solution that is acceptable to all is not always true.
 There are several conflicting interests among distinct groups that are merely structural and not physiological.
 This aspect is not covered in neo-classical theory.
 No specific organizational structure is suitable for all organizations.
 Various organizational formats introduced by the neoclassicists are not acceptable in all situations.

 Neoclassical theory is only a modification of classical organization theory.
 It also suffered from similar drawbacks from which classical organization theory suffered.
 It lacked a unified approach to organization.
 This theory has been criticized by the fact it is nothing more than “ a commonplace of descriptive and empirical information as it has mainly relied on the Harthword Experiment”.

 Neoclassical theory is based on the assumption that makes its structure irrelevant for different organisation situations.

 This theory is a modified version of the classical theory that includes behavioural sciences in business management.

-Q2.
-What are the Two Movements in Neoclassical Theory and Describe any One of the Movements?
+4. What are the Two Movements in Neoclassical Theory and Describe any One of the Movements?

-Human relation movement was a result of Elton Mayo and Fritz J. Roethlisberger's Hawthorne research.
+The human relation movement was a result of Elton Mayo and Fritz J. Roethlisberger's Hawthorne research.
 It was designed to analyse ways to improve productivity at the Western Hawthorne Works factory by examining work situations related to rest periods, lighting levels, duration, or length of a working day.

 During the experiment, productivity levels increased but not due to Roethlisberger and Mayo’s situations on the workers.
 As they can not correlate the improved productivity with the imposed situation, new factors emerged.
 High morale was found in the group during the experiment.
-This morale developed indirectly due to the situations imposed by the researchers.
+This morale developed indirectly due to the situations imposed by the researcher.